 - Alignment of Standards/Regulations: It is critical that there is a level of alignment in Standards & regulation particularly when related to investment, aid/grants and overall elements related to the functioning of the Program.

-I believe that such an initiative provides a win-win situation in achieving the fundamental objectives mentioned above while also ensuring that investment/aid/grants are effectively utilised for their intended purpose.
+I believe that such an initiative provides a win-win situation in achieving the fundamental objectives mentioned above while also ensuring that investment/aid/grants are effectively utilized for their intended purpose.